mjordan/islandora_workbench_docs/docs/preparing_data.md

 ## Creating nodes but not media

 If you want to only create nodes and not media, you can do so by including `nodes_only: true` in your configuration file.
 More detail [is available](/islandora_workbench_docs/nodes_only/).

+## Encoding of text files

+All text files used as input to Islandora Workbench, including CSV data, files that are going to be use to create "Extracted Text" media such as OCR/hOCR files, and media track files, must use a standard UTF-8 encoding.
+This is generally not a problem other than if you have created any of these files on Microsoft Windows.
+Even on Windows, UTF-8 files can contain a Microsoft-specifc feature called a "Byte-order mark", or "BOM".
+This type of UTF-8 file is not valid; only standard UTF-8 files are.